Ephesians 5:20 (NKJV)20 giving thanks always for all things to God the Father in the name of our Lord Jesus Christ,

 Francis Schaeffer offers a helpful explanation to this dilemma in the first chapter of his classic book, True Spirituality.
 In fact, he says that a proper grasp of Romans 8:28 is crucial to understanding the world.

-First of all, he takes care to point out that the Bible's view of life in the world is clear-eyed and realistic: At the Fall of man, everything became abnormal.
-The whole world is not what God made it to be.
+First, he takes care to point out that the Bible's view of life in the world is clear-eyed and realistic: At the Fall of man, everything became abnormal.
+The entire world is not what God made it to be.
 Therefore, Scripture verses like Romans 8:28 cannot be calling us to think…

 "…that in some magical way everything is really fine when it isn't.
-Rather, we are to say "thank You Lord" knowing that God will somehow bring good ultimately, though we may not know how all the pieces fit together.
+Rather, we are to say "thank You Lord" knowing that God will somehow bring good, though we may not know how all the pieces fit together.

 "It is not that Christians are to give thanks with a plastic smile, saying things are wonderful when they are hard.
 It is knowing that the hard things are really hard things, a result of the abnormality of the Fall, yet not revolting against God when the hard things come."